End Of An Affair: Poem 63

 Translation by Dr Joshua Mostow

 In those days, the High Priestess was a vestal virgin, similar to the ancient priestesses of Rome, and was supposed to remain so during her tenure.
 However, as other writings of the time showed, such women still corresponded with men from time to time and kept a social circle of women around them.
-Lady Murasaki lamented that the social circle around the High Priestess of her time was more affluent than the social circles around the Court itself.
+Lady Murasaki (poem 57) lamented in her diary about the rival social circle around the High Priestess at the time outshining the Court itself.

-Nevertheless, the life of High Priestess was very demanding and required strict purity, due to Shinto notion of purity before coming into the presence of the gods, especially in more sacred sites.
-Thus, the woman who had the affair with Michimasa apparently went too far and Emperor Sanjo’s reaction was quite harsh.
+Nevertheless, the life of High Priestess was very demanding and required strict ritual purity, part of Shinto religion.
+One could not come into the presence of the gods, particularly at more sacred sites, without it.
+Thus, Princess Masako’s affair with the dubious Michimasa apparently went too far and Emperor Sanjo’s reaction was quite harsh.